Ordre des Comptables Professionnels Agréés d'Haïti

-The OCPAH is responsible for implementing the initial professional development requirements set in law and, although not required by law, OCPAH has established mandatory continuing professional development (CPD) requirements for its members.
+The OCPAH is responsible for implementing the initial professional development (IPD) requirements set in law and, although not required by law, OCPAH has established mandatory continuing professional development (CPD) requirements for its members.

 OCPAH has been reporting since 2014 that it was analyzing the gaps in compliance between its CPD requirements and final examinations with the IES requirements.
 OCPAH has noted that its final examinations do cover areas such as taxation, financial analysis, and ethics and assess practical application in addition to theoretical knowledge as recommended in IES 6.
-In 2017, OCPAH and the Direction du Développement et des Partenariats Internationaux reported that the analyses were part of a long-term project and were discussed during a workshop in April 2015 with the institute’s Council as part of the ongoing deliberations regarding the Accountancy Reform Law and overall regulatory reforms around the accounting profession.
+In 2017, OCPAH and the Direction du Développement et des Partenariats Internationaux (DDPI) reported that the analyses were part of a long-term project and were discussed during a workshop in April 2015 with the institute’s Council as part of the ongoing deliberations regarding the Accountancy Reform Law and overall regulatory reforms around the accounting profession.

-From this workshop, the institute reports that it promoted the inclusion of language within the new, proposed law to stipulate that OCPAH members fulfill CPD requirements that are aligned with the IES and report on their compliance with this requirements to OCPAH annually.
+From this workshop, the institute reports that it promoted the inclusion of language within the new, proposed law to stipulate that OCPAH members fulfill CPD requirements that are aligned with the IES and report on their compliance with these requirements to OCPAH annually.

 In 2016, OCPAH began to implement a monitoring system whereby the institute maintained a log of all members who attended CPD activities organized by OCPAH.

 The OCPAH also indicated that it is promoting the IES to the Ministry of Education and universities in Haiti that are involved in providing accountancy education although it recognizes that the adoption of IES requirements is a long-term process and public policy consensus among national stakeholders takes time to achieve.
-The institute reported that it shared the IES with universities in order to encourage their incorporation into accountancy curricula and ensure that professional accounting courses cover subjects such as finance and related knowledge, organizational and business knowledge, and information technology knowledge and competencies as outlined in the IES.
+The institute reported that it shared the IES with universities to encourage their incorporation into accountancy curricula and ensure that professional accounting courses cover subjects such as finance and related knowledge, organizational and business knowledge, and information technology knowledge and competencies as outlined in the IES.

 Despite an oftentimes tenuous operating environment, OCPAH has committed to organizing CPD courses for its members on the international standards and the taxation laws in Haiti.
 The institute envisions working with individuals who will act as “champions” for particular topics and can organize future Train the Trainer programs to promote long-term sustainability.
 The institute states that it also regularly arranges for “Les Jeudis Comptable” (Accounting Thursdays) where members come to debate specific topics.
 OCPAH notes that these events usually bring together over 100 members.
 Finally, in September 2016, the institute organized a conference on the role of the professional accountant in Haiti’s economic progress and hosted six speakers on the topic of the importance of financial information and services as part of Haiti’s economic growth.